Take an Electrified Trip along the Coast

 Note: Charging station addresses listed at end.

-After enduring the challenges of 2020, you owe it to yourself to enjoy summer in the beautiful Pacific Northwest!
-One of the best ways to do this is with a leisurely road trip along U.S Highway 101, which is consistently recognized as one of the most scenic highways in the United States.
+One of the best ways to enjoy the Pacific Northwest coast is with a leisurely road trip along U.S Highway 101, which is consistently recognized as one of the most scenic highways in the United States.
 The Pacific Coast is still mostly wild, open and pristine where you can drive for miles and feel like you have the area all to yourself.

 But even better … this trip is perfect if you have an electric vehicle since there are charging stations located along the highway in both Washington and Oregon.
 Thanks to the typically mild Pacific Northwest climate, air conditioning use can be kept to a minimum, which in turn lessens impacts to driving range.